Ujimych/Record-door-events/README.md

 # Record Door Events

-Home Assistant App for continuously recording an RTSP camera stream, maintaining a rolling video buffer, and creating event clips when a door event occurs.
+Home Assistant App for continuously recording an RTSP camera stream, maintaining a rolling video buffer, and creating video clips when a door event occurs.

-The application is designed to work with Home Assistant automations and can publish the path of a generated video through MQTT.
-The video can then be sent to Telegram or any other service supported by Home Assistant.
+The application is designed to work with Home Assistant automations.
+When an event occurs, it creates a video containing footage before and after the event and publishes the resulting file path through MQTT.

+Telegram delivery is handled by Home Assistant automation.

 ## Features